mikrosk/mikrosk.github.io/sparrow/sparrow_specification.md

 and

 - X's  are  don't  cares.
-Then  all  of  the   following register combinations will provide the same information to the device.
+Then  all  of  the   following register combinations will provide the same information to the device:

                 1110 0000 0000 0000  Mask
                 01DX XXXX XXXX XXXX  Data